-EIC-funded SMEs can receive free coaching: 3 days at SME Instrument Phase 1 and 12 days at SME Instrument Phase 2, FET-Open and Fast Track to Innovation.
+EIC-funded SMEs can receive free coaching: 3 days at SME Instrument Phase 1 (phased-out) and 12 days at EIC Accelerator, Pathfinder and Fast Track to Innovation.
 The approach is based on a philosophy of "sense and solve" - understanding the context of the company and empowering the management for handling similar challenges in the future on their own.

 Based on this philosophy 3 distinct coaching services are available:

 - Business development: focused on the identification, analysis and evaluation of potential business opportunities, the definition of business segments and the development of an effective marketing mix;